 Including sleeping bags!

-Please use indelible pen, iron-on or sew-on labels.
+Please use an indelible pen, iron-on or sew-on labels.
 This makes a huge difference in the incidence of lost clothing and equipment.
-We will contact you about any labeled lost items that are found and they will be returned to you at your expense.
+We will contact you about any labelled lost items that are found and they will be returned to you at your expense.
 Unlabeled items found will be sent to a suitable charitable agency.

 Personal Flotation Devices and Life Jackets

 Each camper and staff member using a canoe or kayak must wear a PFD or life jacket.
-Camp Big Canoe has a supply of PFDs but if you wish to send a one of these devices with your camper, please ensure that it fits well, is government approved and is clearly identified with the camper’s name.
+Camp Big Canoe has a supply of PFDs but if you wish to send one of these devices with your camper, please ensure that it fits well, is government approved and is clearly identified with the camper’s name.